-To report a crime or an emergency on the Academy or CEC campus, call Campus Security at (248) 645-3170 Security officers are available 24 hours a day.
-In response to a call, Security & Safety officers take the required action, dispatching an officer to the site of the complaint along with any additional off-campus emergency assistance requested or needed, or asking the victim to report to Security & Safety to file an incident report.
+To report a crime or an emergency on the Academy or CEC campus, call the Security and Safety Department at (248) 645-3170 as security officers are available 24 hours a day.
+In response to a call, security officers take the required action, dispatching an officer to the site of the complaint along with any additional off-campus emergency assistance requested or needed, or asking the victim to report to the Security and Safety Department to file an incident report.
 All incident reports are forwarded to the appropriate administrators for any necessary follow-up.

-If assistance is required from the Bloomfield Hills Police Department, Security & Safety will contact the appropriate agency.
+If assistance is required from the Bloomfield Hills Public Safety Department, the Security and Safety Department will contact the appropriate agency.
 Crimes should be reported to the Security & Safety Department even if the individual does not wish to involve law enforcement to ensure inclusion in the annual crime statistics and to aid in providing Security Alerts to the community, when appropriate.
 More detail regarding the circumstances under which the Academy issues a Security Alert is contained in Section II below.